AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/authoring.md

 ![How WYSIWYG Authoring works with Edge Delivery Services](assets/how-aem-edge-works.png)

-1. [The WYSIWYG Authoring environment](/help/sites-cloud/authoring/quick-start.md) is used for content management such as creating new pages, Experience Fragments, Content Fragments, etc.
+1. [The AEM Sites environment](/help/sites-cloud/authoring/quick-start.md) is used for content management such as creating new pages, Experience Fragments, Content Fragments, etc.
    * All features of AEM are available such as workflows, MSM, translation, Launches, etc.
 1. [The Universal Editor](/help/sites-cloud/authoring/universal-editor/authoring.md) is used to author the content managed in AEM.
    * The Universal Editor offers a new and modern UI for content authoring.